1996–97 British Basketball League season

 The 1996–97 BBL season was known as the Budweiser League for sponsorship reasons.
 The league retained a total of 13 teams, playing 36 games each.
-The main change featured the long-awaited return of Crystal Palace after several seasons of rejected applications.
+The main change featured the return of Crystal Palace after several seasons of rejected applications.
 Palace replaced Doncaster Panthers following the liquidation of the South Yorkshire club.

 The League's two London-based teams dominated throughout the season, with the Leopards team claiming their first silverware in its franchise history after winning the Budweiser League and Sainsbury's Classic Cola Cup double.
 Their Capital foes, London Towers were equally successful throughout the campaign, clinching the 7 Up Trophy and pipping Leopards to the play-off title, with a one-point victory in the final at Wembley Arena against their rivals.